 If it were always that simple, you’d be all-in for dual fuel no matter what.
 So would we.
 The reality, however, is a bit more complicated.

 Nowadays, dual fuel isn’t necessarily more energy efficient than its most popular alternatives for every home all of the time.
-In fact – and this is just our opinion, mind you – the question of “upgrading” to dual fuel heating equipment should actually have less to do with cost and more to do with comfort.
+In fact – and this is just our opinion, mind you – the question of “upgrading” to dual-fuel heating equipment should have less to do with cost and more to do with comfort.

 In theory, dual fuel heating makes sense

-The thinking is that it’s overkill to heat your home with gas when things are “cold, but not that cold.”
-Heat pumps operate pretty efficiently in those conditions, and using gas actually costs more.
+The thinking is that its overkill to heat your home with gas when things are “cold, but not that cold.”
+Heat pumps operate pretty efficiently in those conditions and using gas costs more.